Tharun-kumaran-G/Module-3/3A STRING - FIND AND REPLACE.md

 # Exp.No:3a
-## STRING - FIND AND REPLACE
+## STRING - COUNT THE VOWELS OF A GIVEN STRING.
 ---

 ### AIM
-To write a Python function to accept a string, identify a word to be replaced, and replace it with a new word provided by the user.
+To write a Python function to count the vowels of a given string.

 ---

 ### ALGORITHM

-1. Begin the program.
+1. Take a string input from the user.
-2. Input the original string `str1` and the word to be replaced `replace_str`.
+2. Initialize a dictionary to count vowels (`a`, `e`, `i`, `o`, `u`).
-3. Ask the user to input the new replacement word `str2`.
+3. Set a flag variable to `False`.
-4. Use the `replace()` method in Python to replace all occurrences of `replace_str` in `str1` with `str2`.
+4. Loop through each character in the string.
-5. Store the modified string in `str3`.
+5. If the character is a vowel, increment its count and set the flag to `True`.
-6. Display the original string (`str1`) and the modified string (`str3`).
+6. After the loop, if the flag is still `False`, print "There are no vowels".
-7. Terminate the program.
+7. Otherwise, print each vowel and its count if the count is not zero.

 ---